Delaware Nurse Practitioner Licensure Steps - 2023

 All applications are valid for six months once commenced.
 This means that your application will be retained in the DELPROS system for 6 months from when you begin filling it.
 All applicants are required to provide proof of the state of primary residence.
 This can be done by submitting a copy of your driver’s license or voter’s card.
 According to state laws, a background check must be run on every applicant for a professional license.
 Therefore, you are expected to submit your fingerprints to the State Bureau of Investigation (SBI) and allow up to four weeks for your results to be sent back to the board.
 Also, Foreign-trained nurses are expected to have their credentials evaluated by the CGFNS.
 The application for an RN license regardless of the route is $170.

-CNPs are required to have undergone a postgraduate training program that leads to the conferment of a master’s or post-graduate program.
+CNPs are required to have completed a postgraduate training program that leads to a master’s degree or higher.

 The program must also comply with the standards set by the government of Delaware as can be seen in section 1919 of the Delaware administrative code and must be accredited by an agency recognized by the Council for Higher Education Accreditation (CHEA).
-The training must include both coursework and clinical components.
-The program should prepare you to pass certification examinations which are the final lap of requirements before you can apply for an APRN license.
+The training should also include both coursework and clinical components.
+The program should prepare you to pass certification examinations which are the final requirement before you can apply for an APRN license.

 Following the completion of your postgraduate program, you are expected to get certified by the national certifying agency for professionals in your specialty area.
 The following specialty areas are recognized for nurse practitioners in Delaware;